marcuslull/RTPSAPI/README.md

 ## 1. Introduction

 This document outlines the requirements for the Minimum Viable Product (MVP) of a real-time political sentiment API.
-This API will provide up-to-the-minute sentiment scores and trends for top politicians based on analysis of Twitter data.
+This API will provide up-to-the-minute sentiment scores and trends for top politicians based on analysis of social media data.

 ## 2. Target Audience